scintill/electrum-web/docs/INDEX.md

 This made Electrum just as convenient to use as any Website.
 It meant Electrum would start instantly, and it meant Electrum could run on virtually all available computing platforms including Android.
-This while maintaining access to the full power of Bitcoin.

 In subsequent years, Electrum has seen thousands of commits by dozens of contributors on GitHub.
 Today it's a mature and proven Bitcoin wallet